-So even if you have purchased a flat by way of a lease that lasts for decades, by law you are still classified as a ‘tenant’ or ‘leaseholder’ – and the ‘freeholder’ will be referred to as the ‘landlord’.
+So even if you have bought a flat by way of a lease that lasts for decades, by law you are still classified as a ‘tenant’ or ‘leaseholder’ – and the ‘freeholder’ will be referred to as the ‘landlord’.

-- pay for maintenance at least once a year to cover costs such as cleaning, repairs, gardening and buildings insurance (although each leaseholder should consider their own separate contents insurance).
+- pay for maintenance at least once a year to help cover the cost of cleaning, repairs, gardening and buildings insurance (although each leaseholder should consider their own separate contents insurance)

 These generally expected obligations should always be checked when buying leasehold property.